nukopian/DBIx-Squirrel/README.md

     and we accomplish this by calling the helper function with one or more arguments.

-    Once associated with a database object, a helper function will any arguments that are passed to it and send a version of these to the database object method that imbues meaning to the interaction.
+    Once associated with a database entity, a helper function will any arguments that are passed to it and send a version of these to the database entity method that imbues meaning to the interaction.

     Meaning in this context is determined by the type of association: